fentec-project/privacy-friendly-analyses/README.md

 ciphertext, err := paillier.Encrypt(x, masterPubKey)
 ```

-Client then sends ciphertext to the Private Prediction component.
-Private
-Prediction beforehand obtained two functional encryption keys from the Key
+Client then sends ciphertext to the Privacy-Friendly Analyses component.
+Privacy-Friendly Analyses beforehand obtained two functional encryption keys from the Key
 Server: key to compute the inner-product of x and y1, and key to compute the
 inner-product of x and y2.
 Now it can compute the inner-products: